codecurious-bln/emberginners-workshop/content/steps/step-3.md

 ## What is an Ember Object?

-Objects in Ember are a specific type of object.
+EmberObjects are a specific type of object.
 They come with many different features that native JavaScript objects which we learned about in the previous section don't have.
 In the scope of this workshop we won't be able to cover the special things an EmberObject can do versus a normal object, but we want to take a look on how to create one and be able to recognize it later on in the course.

 Learning about the EmberObject is also important for knowing that almost everything we create in an Ember app is based on an EmberObject.
 We'll come back to that notion later during the course.